The Community Foundation of Louisville Inc

 Decision Timeline

-Specific decision timelines vary by program:
+Specific decision timelines vary by programme:

 - Sparking Change Mini-Grants: Monthly review and award cycle